 Provisions for termination should be clearly laid out in your employment contract.
 After all, you need to know how both they and yourself could end the contract in the end and the time frame in which it must be done.

-generally just refers to something that you may have done to warrant their termination of the contract and your employment, such as consistent tardiness, serious lapses in judgement, loss of credentials, the use of illegal substances, or some other aggregious act that would cause them to think twice about your employment.
+Termination with cause generally just refers to something that you may have done to warrant their termination of the contract and your employment, such as consistent tardiness, serious lapses in judgement, loss of credentials, the use of illegal substances, or some other egregious act that would cause them to think twice about your employment.

 The last element to look for in the section of the contract may include compensation for unused paid days off and vacation time that you did not use.

 Upon the occurrence of a major dispute between yourself and the employer, the contract should clearly lay out how the situation is to be handled.
 This can include everything from mediation to a full-fledged legal suit.

 Employment contracts in healthcare can be long and tedious documents that need to be diligently sifted through by not only yourself, but by a qualified professional that can help you make smart choices along the way.

 Avoid rushing into any position without having a few offers on the table that can compete with each other.
 This puts the ball in your court and creates a sort of bidding war over your employment in which you can only benefit from.